f20221354/Carbon-Credits-Calculator/README.md

 # Carbon Credits Calculator

-TODO:This helps to know the carbon credits for differnt mnaufacturing Sector
+TODO:This helps to know the carbon credits for differnt manufacturing Sector